SCS-CBU-CED-IAM/mobileid/README.md

   userlang - user language (one of en, de, fr, it) receipt  - optional success receipt message

-  Example ./mobileid-sign.sh -v +41792080350 "Do you want to login to corporate VPN?" en
+  Example ./mobileid-sign.sh -v +41792080350 'Do you want to login to corporate VPN?' en
-          ./mobileid-sign.sh -v +41792080350 "Do you want to login to corporate VPN?" en "Successful login into VPN" ./mobileid-sign.sh -v -e +41792080350 "Do you need a new password?" en "Password: 123456"
+          ./mobileid-sign.sh -v +41792080350 'Do you want to login to corporate VPN?' en 'Successful login into VPN' ./mobileid-sign.sh -v -e +41792080350 'Do you need a new password?' en 'Temporary password: 123456'
 ```

 ```
-Usage: ./mobileid-receipt.sh <args> mobile transID "message" <pubCert>
+Usage: ./mobileid-receipt.sh <args> mobile transID 'message' <pubCert>
   -v       - verbose output
   -d       - debug mode
   mobile   - mobile number